-- If a program participant dies, the Office of International Programs must be notified immediately.
-Convey as much detail as possible to UTSA. - It is also necessary for the Faculty Program Director to notify the American consulate (or appropriate consulate) and local police (if appropriate) as soon as possible. - A UTSA representative will begin notifying the parents or other family members and will work closely with them to assist with travel and funeral arrangements.

-- The Office of International Programs will also contact International SOS to begin implementing the repatriation clause of that policy.
-This will pay for the cost of returning the participant's remains to the appropriate country. - International Programs will contact the Office of the Vice President of Student Affairs in accordance with UTSA policies for notification in case of a student death. - The death of a student abroad may also attract media coverage in the United States and abroad.
-UTSA public relations officials will be notified by International Programs or the Provost's office.
-Both the Faculty Program Director abroad and the Office of International Programs should act in such a way as to provide as much privacy as possible for the student's family.
+- If a program participant dies, International Services must be notified immediately.
+Convey as much detail as possible to UTSA. - It is also necessary for the Faculty Program Director to notify the American consulate and local police (if appropriate) as soon as possible. - A UTSA representative will begin notifying the parents or other family members and will work closely with them to assist with travel and funeral arrangements. - International Services will also contact International SOS to begin implementing the repatriation clause of that policy.
+This will pay for the cost of returning the participant's remains to the United States. - International Services will contact the Office of the Vice President of Student Affairs in accordance with UTSA policies for notification in case of a student death. - The death of a student abroad may also attract media coverage in the United States and abroad.
+UTSA public relations officials will be notified by International Services or the Provost's office.
+Both the Faculty Program Director abroad and International Services should act in such a way as to provide as much privacy as possible for the student's family.